kraikov/pip-seed-funding-mvp/README.md

 # pip-seed-funding-mvp
 Public Interest Project, or PIP - a new on-chain seed funding mechanism.

+The below is a summary of the PIP mechanism.
+To read the full paper, click **here** (add link when ready)

 # Introduction
 The Initial Coin Offering (ICO) is a popular funding method for crypto projects to raise capital.
 In an ICO, crypto projects sell their native tokens in exchange for Ether (or other tokens) to investors.
 Although ICOs can be incredibly helpful in funding innovation, they have many structural problems which were magnified as the popularity of ICOs grew during the 2017 crypto bull market.